zextras/tech-doc/source/_includes/_adminpanel/domains.rst

-Once a distribution list has been created, it can be further configured by adding aliases, which work like e-mail accounts, changing the members, and granting selected users the permission to send e-mails to the distribution list.
+Once a distribution list has been created, it can be further configured by adding aliases, which work like e-mail accounts, changing the description, notes, and members, and granting selected users the permission to send e-mails to the distribution list.

 Dynamic Mode
 ++++++++++++